gummyworm/monster/README.md

 If it is found, the memory view is updated to begin at the first address that was found containing the specified value.

+Note that when seeking for a 16 bit value, the value is searched in little-endian format.
+If the input for the search is given as `$1234` the result will be the first occurrence of the byte value `$34` followed by `$12`.

 ### *Breakpoint Viewer (`F5` while debugging)*
 The breakpoint viewer displays all the breakpoints that have been set by the user.
 A circle is displayed next to those that are currently active.